Azure/LogicAppsUX/apps/vs-code-designer/src/README.md

 # Azure Logic Apps for Visual Studio Code (Standard)

 In Visual Studio Code, you can use the Azure Logic Apps (Standard) extension to quickly create, debug, manage, and deploy logic apps directly to Azure.
+For requirements and more information, see [Create a Standard logic app workflow using Visual Studio Code](https://go.microsoft.com/fwlink/?linkid=2222287).

 > Sign up today for your free Azure account and receive 12 months of free popular services, $200 free credit and 25+ always free services 👉 [Start Free](https://azure.microsoft.com/free/open-source).

-## Create your first logic app

-1. Select the button to create a new project in the Azure Logic Apps explorer

-2. Select a new, _empty_ folder to contain your project

-3. Select "Stateful" for your project's first function

-4. Use "Stateful1" as the function name

-5. If the selected folder is not already open, select "Open in current window" to open it

-## Run the logic app locally

-This extension integrates with the [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local) to let you run your project locally before publishing to Azure.

-1. To start your project, press F5 or the "play" button

-2. If you do not have the [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools/releases/tag/4.0.4915) installed, you will be automatically prompted to install.
-Follow the specified instructions, or skip to the "Deploy" step if you would rather deploy without running locally.

-   > TIP: The "Terminal" panel should pop up automatically and you know your project is running if you see output

-3. Make sure you have [Azurite Emulator](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio-code) installed and running.
-Alternatively, edit the value of `AzureWebJobsStorage` in `local.settings.json` under the project's root folder and under `/workflow-designtime` to a valid connection string for an Azure storage account.
-   > **WARNING**: [Azure Storage Emulator](https://docs.microsoft.com/azure/storage/common/storage-use-emulator) has been deprecated.

 ## Deploy to Azure